McGlothlin/pelican-site/content/blog/cars/awd-myths.md

 ### Why is AWD so popular?

 Though it could have something to do with [confusion about features](http://www.roadandtrack.com/car-culture/a11665160/people-have-no-clue-what-features-their-cars-actually-have){:target="\_blank"}, I think it's due to marketing.
-Most of the time AWD simply isn't necessary on a road car, yet I actually believed many of these myths not so long ago because that's what manufacturers and salespeople told me over and over again.
+Much of the time AWD isn't really necessary on a road car, yet I actually believed many of these myths not so long ago because that's what manufacturers and salespeople told me over and over again.
 This of course doesn't apply to situations where you're going off road.
 In those cases, I would absolutely advocate for some sort of AWD or [4WD](https://en.wikipedia.org/wiki/Four-wheel_drive){:target="\_blank"} system\* and the proper clearance to avoid turning into a beached whale.

 I've done my best to link as many sources as I could think of, so don't take my word for it; see what the experts have to say.
 Thank you so much for reading this far.
-Really, it means a lot to me.
+Please share this information (be it my article or someone else's) so that all may benefit.
 If you want to learn more, please check out the links below.

 \*There's an old saying that 4WD will still get you stuck, you'll just be twice as far away from civilization when it happens.
 My dad taught me to keep it in 2WD until you get stuck, then only use 4WD to dig yourself out.
 It's worked for me so far.